 Call for Session Proposals

 Because most conferences have established ways of asking community members to share proposals for sessions ahead of an event, with modalities for sending these online, we recommend following your most preferred approach.
-We recommend including this information and prompts in the sessions proposal form for your virtual event so as to know what accommodations you will need to make for your session speakers and session attendees:
+We recommend including this information and prompts in the session proposal form for your virtual event so as to know what accommodations you will need to make for your session speakers and session attendees:

 Planning for Post-Event Wrap Up

 Towards the end of an event, your virtual attendees may be inspired and challenged, and full of ideas, suggestions and interest to continue with conversations beyond your virtual event.
-It is important for virtual event organisers to think about how to conclude an online event definitively, and with calls to action to help keep attendees engaged and supported, as well as to manage their expectations, up until the next virtual event.
+It is important for virtual event organisers to think about how to conclude an online event definitively and with calls to action to help keep attendees engaged and supported, as well as to manage their expectations, up until the next virtual event.

-Here’s a checklist to help virtual event organisers plan for post-event wrap up ahead of time:
+Here’s a checklist to help virtual event organisers plan for post-event wrap-up ahead of time:

 Other Helpful Resources